-Therefore we cannot simply substitute the political fantasy of rational Earth systems steering led by scientific elites with a political fantasy of local or national self-rule led by political forces which are ignorant of their vulnerability to (and roles in producing) the life-threatening changes to Earth systems processes that are underway (Eckersley 2017, 995-6).
+Therefore we cannot simply substitute the political fantasy of rational Earth systems steering led by scientific elites with a political fantasy of local or national self-rule led by political forces which are ignorant of their vulnerability to (and roles in producing) the life-threatening changes to Earth systems processes that are underway (Eckersley 2017.
+995-6).

-Simultaneously on the other hand: "The minimization of world risks depends on a local understanding of how local practices are inserted into, and bear upon, larger Earth systems processes and vice versa" (Eckersley 2017, 996).
+Simultaneously on the other hand: "The minimization of world risks depends on a local understanding of how local practices are inserted into, and bear upon, larger Earth systems processes and vice versa" (Eckerslev 2017, 996).
 Neither local autonomy nor global engineering will do for any serious democratic politics of the present; a much more reflexive politics sensitive to at least some of the key insights of the Anthropocene discussion would seem to be essential.
 But none of this will work without a careful consideration of the implicit geographical categories invoked in thinking about who decides about what where.

-While governance so frequently focuses on territories, sovereignties and jurisdiction, the key to the future of the earth lies much more obviously in decisions about production than it does in traditional notions of protection which so frequently invoke bordering practices (Dalby 2020).
-Decisions as to whether to invest in fossil fuels or in the rapidly emerging new technologies of electric generation and electric vehicles matter in shaping the new context of the earth system, regardless of the precise geographical location where these decisions are made.
-While the Paris Agreement operates on the basis of sovereign states making nationally determined contributions to the larger task of emissions reductions, it is noteworthy that this reassertion of the rights of territorial jurisdictions doesn't include an explicit mention of fossil fuels as the primary cause of climate change.
-Grappling with production decisions, and the political economy of fossil fuel investments in particular, can no longer be neglected in how planetary politics is considered and these matters do not fit well within the disciplinary boundaries of the social sciences (Conway 2020).
-Likewise in many ways the Paris Agreement and related high-profile international arrangements are empty agreements (Dimitrov 2020), incapable of effectively governing a world where the decisions that matter most are taken elsewhere, in corporate boardrooms and in the processes of drafting investment policies, while the governance focus remains on institutions, procedures and metrics, rather than on the causes of the dramatic material transformations of the planet.
+While governance so frequently focuses on territories, contextualize bordering practices in this manner facilitates sovereignties and jurisdiction, the key to the future of the simplistic invocation of patriots as those who will the earth lies much more obviously in decisions about control the future; in so far as they do, and attempt to production than it does in traditional notions of protection arrest change by violently bordering spaces, they will make everything more difficult.
+Fences and walls may be which so frequently invoke bordering practices (Dalby 2020).
+Decisions as to whether to invest in fossil fuels useful for some things, but despite the rhetorical excesses or in the rapidly emerging new technologies of electric of would-be patriots, they are useless against many of the generation and electric vehicles matter in shaping the disruptions already set in motion by processes that now new context of the earth system, regardless of the precise endanger key planetary boundaries. geographical location where these decisions are made.
+While the Paris Agreement operates on the basis of Acknowledgment sovereign states making nationally determined contributions to the larger task of emissions reductions, it is Thanks to Victor Konrad for his very helpful suggestions noteworthy that this reassertion of the rights of territorial on earlier drafts of this essay. jurisdictions doesn't include an explicit mention of fossil fuels as the primary cause of climate change.
+Grappling with production decisions, and the political economy Works Cited of fossil fuel investments in particular, can no longer be neglected in how planetary politics is considered and these \ All URLs last accessed May 2021. matters do not fit well within the disciplinary boundaries of the social sciences (Conway 2020).
+Likewise in many Agnew, J. 2003.
+Geopolitics: Revisioning Global Politics.
+London ways the Paris Agreement and related high-profile interand New York: Routledge. national arrangements are empty agreements (Dimitrov Agnew, J. 2020.
+"Taking back control?
+The myth of territorial 2020), incapable of effectively governing a world where sovereignty and the Brexit fiasco", Territory, Politics, the decisions that matter most are taken elsewhere, in Governance 8(2): 259-272. https://doi.org/10.1080/21622671.2 corporate boardrooms and in the processes of drafting 0191687327 investment policies, while the governance focus remains Albert, M. 2020.
+"Beyond Continuationism: Climate Change, on institutions, procedures and metrics, rather than on the Economic Growth and the Future of World (Dis)order", causes of the dramatic material transformations of the Cambridge Review of International Affairs, Latest Articles. planet.